t-brandt/orbit3d/README.rst

 HDU[10, :, 2] is the secondary mass at every step for walker 10.

 HDU1: Log likelyhood.
 2d-array of shape (nwalkers,  nsteps/50) which is the log likelyhood for each set of parameters.
-E.g. HDU1[10, 40] will be the log likelyhood for the paremeters given by HDU0[10, 40, :].
+E.g. HDU1[10, 40] will be the log likelyhood for the parameters given by HDU0[10, 40, :].
 Note that this likelyhood includes matrix determinants; it isn't just chisq.

 HDU2: ?? containing the following 8 best-fit values (in the following order) along the 3rd axis: